-Programme objectives Course objectives professional ensembles, musicians, stages and orchestras from the Netherlands (such as the Residentie Orchestra, Ensemble Klang, Ensemble Modelo62, Kluster5, New European Ensemble, Korzo), the projects are often organised in collaboration with artists from other disciplines.
+Programme objectives professional ensembles, musicians, stages and orchestras from the Netherlands (such as the Residentie Orchestra, Ensemble Klang, Ensemble Modelo62, Kluster5, New European Ensemble, Korzo), the projects are often organised in collaboration with artists from other disciplines.
 Many projects are carried out in interdisciplinary groups, but there are also individual projects.
 In every project, you are coached by teachers from the Composition Department.
-1.A.9, 1.A.12, 1.A.13, 1.A.14, 1.A.16, 1.A.19, 1.B.9, 1.B.13, 1.B.14, 1.B.16, 1.C.4, 1.C.9, 1.C.10, 1.C.14 At the end of this course, you: are able to compose for a diversity in instrumental, vocal, electronic and interdisciplinary forms; have knowledge about and experience in working at a good level in the professional field; can interact, communicate and rehearse with, and coach musicians; are able to make rehearsal schedules, produce concerts and generate publicity for their concerts; have experience with relevant processes between makers of interdisciplinary art forms Credits interdisciplinary art forms.
-6-6-9-13 ECTS Level Bachelor Work form Individual/group projects Literature - Language English Scheduling Throughout the academic year Date, time & venue Schedule depends on the timing of the projects Teachers Martijn Padding, Calliope Tsoupaki, Peter Adriaansz, Yannis Kyriakides, Mayke Nas, Jan van de Putte, Trevor Grahl Contact information Mayke Nas - Composition Department (m.nas@koncon.nl) Assessment This course is assessed using the following assignments.
+1.A.9, 1.A.12, 1.A.13, 1.A.14, 1.A.16, 1.A.19, 1.B.9, 1.B.13,

+1.B.14, 1.B.16, 1.C.4, 1.C.9, 1.C.10, 1.C.14

+Course objectives At the end of this course, you:

+interdisciplinary art forms.

+Credits 6-6-9-13 ECTS

+Level Bachelor

+Work form Individual/group projects

+Literature -

+Language English

+Scheduling Throughout the academic year

+Date, time & venue Schedule depends on the timing of the projects

+Teachers Martijn Padding, Calliope Tsoupaki, Peter Adriaansz, Yannis Kyriakides, Mayke Nas, Jan van de Putte, Trevor Grahl

+Contact information Mayke Nas - Composition Department (m.nas@koncon.nl)

+Assessment This course is assessed using the following assignments.
 All assignments will have to be passed in order to pass this course.

-Assignment Assignment 1 Assignment type Written Review in case of CDO projects Assignment description At the end of the project you are assessed on your active contribution to the artistic collaboration throughout the project and on the quality of your artistic work.
-This may be in the form of a group evaluation with all participants (from different disciplines) or in a smaller set-up between you and your composition coaches Assignment requirements Assignment planning Assessment criteria Assessment criteria (active contribution): active role in collaboration showing leadership where necessary willingness to expand horizons and to concentrate on work ability to collaborate with colleagues from different (interdisciplinary) fields willingness to receive feedback and to apply it
+Assignment Assignment 1

+Assignment type Written Review in case of CDO projects

+Assignment description At the end of the project you are assessed on your active contribution to the artistic collaboration throughout the project and on the quality of your artistic work.
+This may be in the form of a group evaluation with all participants (from different disciplines) or in a smaller set-up between you and your composition coaches

+Assignment requirements

+Assignment planning

+Assessment criteria Assessment criteria (active contribution): • active role in collaboration • showing leadership where necessary • willingness to expand horizons and to concentrate on work • ability to collaborate with colleagues from different (interdisciplinary) fields • willingness to receive feedback and to apply it

-Assessment criteria (artistic product): level of craftsmanship (technical) artistic/conceptual quality (in the context of the assessment criteria for bachelor composition - main subject) Weighting Grading scale Pass/Fail Re-assignment description In consultation with the teacher Re-assignment planning In consultation with the teacher
+Assessment criteria (artistic product): • level of craftsmanship (technical) • artistic/conceptual quality (in the context of the assessment criteria for bachelor composition - main subject) Weighting 100% Grading scale Pass/Fail Re-assignment description In consultation with the teacher Re-assignment planning In consultation with the teacher